‘The Big Bang Theory’ Close To Finalizing Cast Negotiations For Season 11 & 12

-The Big Bang Theory fans can breathe a sigh of relief now.
+Big Bang Theory fans can breathe a sigh of relief now.
 It looks like TV’s favorite nerds are here to stay for at least two more seasons.
-Negotiations with main cast members Jim Parsons, Johnny Galecki, Kaley Cuoco, Simon Helberg and Kunal Nayyar are drawing to a close for a 2-year contract with CBS.
+Negotiations with main cast members Jim Parsons, Johnny Galecki, Kaley Cuoco, Simon Helberg, and Kunal Nayyar are drawing to a close for a two-year contract with CBS.

-According to an exclusive report by Deadline, if CBS and Warner Bros reach successful negotiations, then the gang would be gearing up for Season 11 and 12.
+According to an exclusive report by Deadline, if CBS and Warner Bros. reach successful negotiations, then the gang would be gearing up for Season 11 and 12.
 In the new contract, the original cast will have equal paychecks of $1 million per episode, under “most favored nations” terms.
-Three years ago, Parsons, Galecki and Cuoco formed a trio to negotiate equal payment per episode.
+Three years ago, Parsons, Galecki, and Cuoco formed a trio to negotiate equal payment per episode.
 Later on, the trio went into talks of an increased ownership stake as well, allowing Parsons and Galecki to receive producing deals.
 On the other hand, rumors in the grapevine say that Kaley received monetary compensation instead.

 Meanwhile, co-stars Melissa Rauch and Mayim Bialik will also get a pay raise since their roles as Bernadette Wolowitz and Amy Farrah Fowler have become integral characters in the sitcom.
 In fact, Bialik has so far received four Emmy nominations for her role as Sheldon Cooper’s girlfriend.

-Just last year at the San Diego Comic Con, fans had already begun to speculate that Season 10 would be the last for The Big Bang Theory.
-This was because the cast’s contracts were expiring, and nobody has confirmed any kind of renewal.
-Then in September, when Kaley Cuoco guested on Jimmy Kimmel Live, she mentioned that after Season 10, a continuation for the series was “a very expensive question … for a lot of people.”
+Just last year at the San Diego Comic-Con, fans had already begun to speculate that Season 10 would be the last for The Big Bang Theory.
+This was because the cast’s contracts were expiring and nobody has confirmed any kind of renewal.
+Then, in September, when Kaley Cuoco guested on Jimmy Kimmel Live, she mentioned that after Season 10, a continuation for the series was “a very expensive question… for a lot of people.”

 This prompted fans to assume that Season 10 would be the last, especially when news spread that Jim Parsons was producing a prequel called Sheldon.
 On the other hand, Galecki and Parsons had always rallied behind the continuation of the show, with the latter saying in an interview with Today that he will be “shocked” if the show doesn’t continue.